 BENT.

-in the Communication Arts 2020 Design competition.
+The BENT. catalogue was featured as a finalist in the Communication Arts 2020 Design competition.

 A portion of Sotheby’s buyer’s premium from the sale was donated to The Center, which provides programs for health, wellness and connection for New York’s LGBTQ+ community.